barbiewire/classic-themes/README.md

 ```

 it downloads everything, dumps it in %LOCALAPPDATA%\ClassicThemes, copies that path to your
-clipboard and opens the folder. then just do steps 2 and 3 below and drag the folder in
+clipboard and opens the folder
+then just do steps 2 and 3 below and drag the folder in

 run it whenever there's an update
 THEN press the reload button in your broswer://extensions